Identity thief leaves victim with huge cellphone bill - National - NZ Herald News

 "This is an issue the entire telecommunications industry and other industries are facing because there are people out there who believe they can take advantage of the system, and that these are victimless crimes.
 But they aren't - it wastes time and money, causing immense disruption for both the victim of the fraud and the provider."

-Rotorua police area prevention manager Inspector Stu Nightingale said he had heard of "very little" of this kind of offending in Rotorua, but stressed people should be vigilant.
+Rotorua police area prevention manager Inspector Stu Nightingale said he had heard "very little" of this kind of offending happening in Rotorua, but stressed people should always be vigilant.